Finance Energy-Efficiency Projects

 Leases are quick and easy to set up and administer.
 Equipment manufacturers or their affiliates will often set up the lease and arrange for equipment purchase and delivery.
 It is often possible to obtain a line of credit under a master lease to cover the entire project; each equipment purchase for the project would create a new schedule under the master lease, with interest starting to accrue at the time of purchase.

 - Capital lease: Capital leases typically require little or no down payment.
 They are essentially installment purchases of equipment, so both financial accounting and tax rules treat these transactions as purchases.
 Therefore, leased assets are depreciated, and this depreciation is tax-deductible along with interest.
 Fixed assets and debt are added to the balance sheet.
-Also, these leases may finance soft costs.
-Credit-worthy organizations may obtain as much as 140 percent of the value of the equipment purchased.
-For example, a project requiring $500,000 in equipment may also fund another $200,000 of installation and other soft costs.
+Also, these leases may finance soft costs, including installation and other soft costs.

 - Shared savings: Cost savings go to servicing the debt first.
 After that, the contracting organization and the ESCO split the savings according to a percentage, such as 60/40.